Member Guide

 No Doctor Networks (Seriously)!

 CrowdHealth does not limit your access to care through stifling doctor networks.
-You can keep seeing your favorite doc, or talk to your Care Advocate if you need help finding a new high-quality provider.
+You can keep seeing your favorite doc, or talk to a Care Advocate if you need help finding a new high-quality provider.

 At CrowdHealth, you’re free to get the care you need when you need it, without feeling locked into a burdensome insurance plan.